SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step1.md

 After the deployment has finished you have access to the UI5 app via the route defined in the corresponding API rule:

 ![UI5 App on Kyma](../pics/step1_UI5app.png)

+## 1.4b Manual Deployment

+You can also deploy all artifacts via `kubectl` CLI.
+To do so you must deploy the `k8s` folders of the following directories:

+- `dsagtt22/ordermicroservice/database-mssql`
+- `dsagtt22/ordermicroservice/api-mssql-go`
+- `dsagtt22/ordermicroservice/frontend-ui5-mssql`

+You can lookup the detailed commands in the section above as defined in the GitHub Actions.

 ## Summary